christianacca/static-web-apps-auth/libs/angular-swa-auth/README.md

    npm install @christianacca/angular-swa-auth
    ```

-### 2. Use library
+### 2. Configure and use library

-1. Register imports in app module:
+1. Import library in app module:

    ```ts
    import { NgModule } from '@angular/core';